Skip to content

 2. Deploy Smart Contracts

-Before deploying the stack, you need to deploy the smart contracts that will power your Aspens Markets Stack instance.
+Before deploying the stack, you need to deploy the smart contracts that will power your Aspens Market Stack instance.
 The deployment process involves deploying a ContractFactory on each supported chain and then creating an AppInstance through the TEE (Trusted Execution Environment).

 Contract Deployment Flow